Skip to main content

 src/v1/http-client.ts

-• Type: string - specifies the path for the sanitizers import.
+• Type: string - specifies the path for the mappers import.

 basketry.config.json